List of Hollyoaks characters introduced in 2011: Scott Sabeka

 Scott arrives at HCC and greets his hall share students Will Savage (James Atherton), Barney, Annalise and Rob.
 Scott starts helping Rob to plan his anniversary with Annalise.
 He makes some invitations for the party, which Rob pretends he made to impress Annalise.
 She realises that Scott has been helping Rob and the two bond.
 He tells Annalise that Rob does not treat her right.
 When Annalise faces more problems in her relationship, she nearly kisses Scott.
 Scott and Annalise's feeling for each other grow and he tells her that she needs to decide between himself and Rob.
 Annalise tells Rob that she does not want to be with him anymore, but decides that she would like to stay single.
 Scott decides to give Annalise some time, but she later sleeps with Joel Dexter (Andrew Still).
 When Scott attempts to discuss the situation with Annalise, she tells him it will have to wait.

 Scott goes to spend a university break at home and Barney joins him.
 Scott's grandmother Mags (Barbara Young) tells Scott he should repair his broken friendship with Mitchell (Jack Bence).
 Scott tells Barney that Mitchell went to prison for committing a crime he was meant to help with.
 As a result, Mitchell does not want to speak to Scott.
 Mags convinces him to fight Mitchell in a boxing match and as a result they make friends.
 He returns home to find that Mags has died.
 At her funeral, Annalise arrives and tells Scott that she wants to be with him.
 They conduct their relationship in secret but Rob's friend, Wardy (Karl James Wilson) sees them kissing and records them.
 Wardy shows Rob who decides to accept that Annalise has moved on.

 Scott continues to date Annalise and in the summer the group decide to look for new accommodation.
-Scott puts a deposit down for a house but does not realise the ad is false and all the students money is lost to the frauds, which results in everyone getting angry at Scott.
-He finds cheap accommodation for himself and Annalise to live in for a few weeks but she admits she isn't ready to live with him so they decide to break up.
+Scott puts a deposit down for a house but does not realise the ad is false and all the students' money is lost to the frauds, which results in everyone getting angry at Scott.
+He finds cheap accommodation for himself and Annalise to live in for a few weeks but she admits she is not ready to live with him, so they decide to break up.
 He manages to pay back the rest of the students their deposit money.
 It is then revealed that Scott failed his first year of university and so he decides to leave and go travelling.